casperx/usb-midi-cc/readme.md

 ![settings ui signals](doc/img/ui-20241109-040929.png)

-You can calibrate the device by adjusting input range until it lies inside the display frame.
+You can calibrate the device by adjusting input range until it lies inside the display.